WORKING AT ANIMAL EQUALITY

 We host international Sharing & Learning sessions one to two times per month where we invite all staff to join a video presentation led by an expert on a topic related to our work.

 We conduct an annual engagement survey to help us better understand the ways in which we can improve as an organization.
 We want to make sure our employees feel heard.

 We host weekly water cooler chat video calls as a way to connect our remote staff with employees in a casual way that they may not otherwise have the opportunity for.

 How we maintain a work/life balance

-We allow all employees to take time off when they need it – we offer a very generous vacation allowance across our offices.
+At Animal Equality, all employees take time off when needed – we offer a generous vacation allowance across our offices.
 We respect that time off.

 We respect people’s work hours and time zones by not scheduling meetings outside of work hours when possible.
-We ask everyone to set themselves to away or busy on our instant messaging platform when they are, and we really try to respect that by not messaging unless something is urgent.
-Similarly, we rarely send each other emails on the weekends and when we do, we usually state: “No need to reply over the weekend!” and we actually mean it.
-We have a shared vacation and travel calendar that everyone in the organization uses so we know not to reach out to someone when they are out of office.
+We also encourage teams not to have or take meetings on Fridays as part of an effort to ensure there is a day for deep work and focus.
+Similarly, we rarely send each other emails on the weekends, and when we do, we usually state: “No need to reply over the weekend!” and we mean it.
+We have a shared vacation and travel calendar that everyone in the organization uses, so we know not to reach out to someone when they are out of the office.
 Our email activity chart drops to practically zero on the weekends.